OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

 * BEGIN: special pattern to initialize
 * END: special pattern to clean up
 * empty: the empty pattern mathes every input line

+After the pattern the action have to be put into a code block.
+Code blocks are delimited by curly bracket "{" and "}".

 Add row numbers to a text file
 ------------------------------